 —Fabio Fernandez, Admissions Counselor

-If you’re a high school junior or senior who is interested in earning college credit now rather than later, then consider attending TIU through our dual enrollment option.
+If you’re a high school junior or senior who is interested in earning college credit now rather than later, then consider attending Trinity College through our dual enrollment option.
 This is an exciting way to find out what taking a college class is really like!
 Plus, you are earning college credit, which can count to your final degree someday.
-In this program you may take up to two (2) courses per semester as a high school junior and up to three (3) courses per semester as a high school senior.
-Dual enrollment students need to apply and be accepted into the program but there is a simplified admission procedure used for them.
-Registration for dual enrollment students takes place after TIU students register.
+Dual enrollment students need to apply and be accepted into the program, but there is a simplified admission procedure used for them.
+Registration for dual enrollment students takes place after Trinity College students register.
+Learn More.

-Be a scholar at home!
-One of the most convenient ways to study and earn your degree is through our online program.
-A flexible online degree means you get the enrichment of college in a way you can handle.
+Earn your degree at home!
+One of the most convenient ways to study is through our online program.
+A flexible online degree means you get the enrichment of college in a way that fits your life.
 Advance your current career or prepare for a future one with any of our 100% online degrees through Trinity Online.